-- Work in ProgressAn incomplete document designed to guide discussion and generate feedback that may include several alternative requirements for consideration. - Draft A document in specification format considered largely complete, but lacking reviews by Members and vendors.
-Drafts are susceptible to substantial change during the review process. - Interim A document which has undergone rigorous Member and vendor review, suitable for use by vendors to design in conformance to and for field testing.
-For purposes of the "Contribution and License Agreement for Intellectual Property" which grants licenses to the intellectual property contained in the Data-Over-Cable Service Interface Specifications, an "Interim" Specification is a "Published" Specification. - Released A stable document, reviewed, tested and validated, suitable to enable cross-vendor interoperability.
+Work in An incomplete document designed to guide discussion and generate Progress feedback that may include several alternative requirements for consideration.

+- Draft A document in specification format considered largely complete, but lacking reviews by Members and vendors.
+Drafts are susceptible to substantial change during the review process. - Issued A stable document, which has undergone rigorous member and vendor review and is suitable for product design and development, cross-vendor interoperability, and for certification testing. - Closed A static document, reviewed, tested, validated, and closed to further engineering change requests to the specification through CableLabs.